 Dale Carnegie Course

 Jones College students take the Dale Carnegie Course after being accepted into a business major at the start of their junior year.
 Total immersion in classroom exercises begins immediately.
-The course involves high-level participation, group work, and oral oral reports on their progress that average two minutes and follow a standard delivery format.
+The course involves high-level participation, group work, and oral reports on their progress that average two minutes and follow a standard delivery format.

 The impact of the course on Jones College has been transformational.
 Students appreciate the principles’ applicability to their personal and professional lives.
 What students are saying: